around 500 members

 Who we are.

-IFA is the only global fertilizer association and has a membership of more than 450 entities in some 80 countries, encompassing all actors in the fertilizer value chain.
+IFA is the only global fertilizer association and has a membership of around 500 entities in some 80 countries, encompassing all actors in the fertilizer value chain.

 From LinkedIn.